gopro/labs/docs/control/speedtrigger/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<input type="checkbox" id="repeat" name="repeat" checked>
 <label for="repeat">Repeat speed triggered capture.</label><br>

 Note: you will have to manually set the mode in which you capture.
-The detector can be combined with the Hindsight feature on HERO9.
+The detector can be combined with the Hindsight feature on HERO9 or 10.

 <center>
 <div id="qrcode"></div>